Travel Guide to Lucca, Italy - What to See & Do

 Alla Corte degli Angeli - Flower motifs, rich upholstery, and antiques make this fashionable old palazzo a top choice for an atmospheric stay in equally atmospheric Lucca.
 From 120 euros to 180 euros.

-B&B Arena di Lucca - A comfortable and character-filled old apartments enjoys a prime position on the Piazza dell’Anfiteatro.
+B&B Arena di Lucca - A comfortable and character-filled old apartments with a prime position on the Piazza dell’Anfiteatro.
 From 65 euros to 120 euros.

 What to see and do in Lucca